-Parades in their original form were ones which perhaps were an expression of identity and on which no expense was spared, were discontinued after December 1906, when at a meeting of the Hokkien clan it was decided that the raising of public funds should properly be devoted to the promotion of children’s education instead rather than in the extravagance of a street procession.
+Parades in their original form were ones, which perhaps were an expression of identity and on which no expense was spared, were discontinued after December 1906.
+That was when at a meeting of the Hokkien clan, it was decided that the raising of public funds would better serve the promotion of children’s education instead.

 The colourful celebration that is today’s Chingay.

 Chingay these days has perhaps come a full circle – at least in the sense of the extravagance.

 Each parade is now one to look forward to and involves preparations that begin as early as some fifteen months ahead and are no longer the spontaneous street celebration it once had been.
 Many rehearsals are required so that the delivery is made “perfect” and what can be seen to be more of a staged performance – much like our National Day Parades.

 For photographs of a preview of Chingay 2013 – please visit my previous post on Chingay 2013.

 Stilt-walkers resting along the Orchard Road route in 1985.

 - Grandest Cultural Opening – 文天祥之“正气歌” Song of Righteousness by renowned Wen Tian Xiang, Song Dynasty (Cultural collaboration between artistes from Singapore and Fuzhou), with Chingay Taichi Sword Showcase